 - Book your cruise well in advance.
 We booked ours very last minute.
 Typically we go skiing after Christmas but this year I was over the cold and snow and wanted to mix it up a little.
 We tossed around a few ideas and booked the cruise only about six weeks before Christmas.
-Due to the fact that we waited so long, there were only certain rooms available and I think that the prices were a little higher.
+Due to the fact that we waited so long, there were only certain rooms available.
 In addition, I didn’t love getting official cruise documents with all the papers we had to fill out so close to the cruise.
 It all felt very rushed, which I was kicking myself about.

 - Book your shore excursions through Disney.
 I didn’t take this advice and thought I could save money by taking care of this myself and investigating shore excursions on my own.
 It was a big pain the butt.
 I still haven’t gotten answers from two boating companies I inquired with in the Bahamas and the trip ended two weeks ago!
 Island time is alive and well in the Caribbean and, for your own peace of mind and ease of booking, book through Disney.
 We booked a shore excursion for Castaway Cay about a week in advance and we booked a dolphin swim through Disney while we were on the ship.
 Is it more expensive?
 A little bit.
 But I thought the simplicity made it worth it.